Best women’s hybrid bikes: Town bikes designed for women

 With its slightly retro look and paintwork, the Cannondale Treadwell 3 is a women’s sports hybrid that brings fun and style into the daily run-around.
 It brings together several traits across the cycling spectrum into one well-thought-out package.

-It's an especially good option if you're someone who loves to track their ride data and have connectivity wherever they go.
+It's an especially good option if you're someone who loves to track your ride data and have connectivity wherever you go.
 With its integrated stem mount, it’s easier than ever to connect your smartphone to your cockpit and load up the free Cannondale App.
 Use this as a dashboard so you can see your speed, and the distance you’ve covered and gather other ride data to monitor your fitness progress.
 Better than that, it’s a great way to help navigate your journeys when you’re travelling somewhere new.

 Our reviewer, Mildred, found the Treadwell to be a really enjoyable and comfortable cruiser about town, and she particularly appreciated the plush thick tyres, the comfortable cruising position provided by the BMX-inspired handlebars, and the quilted saddle and ribbed grips that keep everything plush and comfy.